minprog/cs50x-1718-1819/overviews/Module 1/overview.md

 1. Watch the walkthroughs included in all problems.

-2. Attend your tutor's section.
+2. Attend your tutor's section (if you're hi-speed).

 3. Ask questions during office hours using the "Ask" tool on this website.